Camera-Ready Paper Instructions

 - Do not change the style file or spacing.
 Contact the Publications Chair for questions.

-- Paper size: US Letter only.
+- Paper size must be in US Letter only.

 - Use the fonts from the style file.
 Avoid Type 3 fonts (info).